LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[U] `Prosperity` is a condition in which a person or community is doing well financially. adj.
 Something that is `auspicious` indicates that success is likely.
 v.
 If one thing or person `resembles` another, they are similar to each other.

+## 2022/10/19

+n.[VAR] A `metaphor` is an imaginative way of describing something by referring to something else which is the same in a particular way.
+For example, if you want to say someone is very shy and frightened, you might say that they are a mouse.
+v.
+If someone `violate` an agreement, law, or promise, they break it. adj.
+You use `particular` to emphasize that you are talking about one thing or one kind of thing rather than one other similar ones. n.[C] A `cactus` is a thick fleshy plant that grows in many hot, dry parts of the world.
+Cacti have no leaves and many of them are covered with prickles.
+n.
+A `bloom` is the flower on a plant. n.[VAR] `Bloosom` is the flowers that apper on a tree before the fruit. adj.
+Someone who is `furious` is `extremely angry.